reeltwo/DomeControlFirmware/README.md

 This is the sketch for the Roam-A-Dome-Home (RDH) setup.
 It depends on the Adafruit_SSD1306, Adafruit_GFX, and the Reeltwo library.
 You can download the latest release of the Reeltwo library here: https://github.com/reeltwo/Reeltwo/releases

 The ESP version also depends on the EspSoftwareSerial.
-You can find the branch useed here: https://github.com/rimim/espsoftwareserial
+You can find the branch used here: https://github.com/rimim/espsoftwareserial

 ![Roam-a-dome-home](https://raw.githubusercontent.com/reeltwo/DomeControlFirmware/main/images/RDH-PCBs.jpg)